Japanese cuisine in São Paulo: Historical context

 Eventually some of the Japanese moved from the coffee farms to the capital in search of a better life.
 They concentrated in the Liberdade, specifically in Conde and Sazedas, which had cheaper rent and was close to the city center.
 Japanese families often rented out rooms to outside tenants as a source of additional income.
 The neighborhood's central location and the city's public transit system made job searching relatively easy.
 The houses in Liberdade had basements completely independent of the rest of the home, which would create future Japanese holiday food traditions.

 The Japanese introduced several fruits and vegetables that were not traditionally part of Brazilian cooking.
 They created greenbelts by cultivating areas previously considered infertile and bringing a gradual change in Brazilian eating habits.
 According to Medina, Japanese foods are categorized by cooking method: yakimono (at grid), nimono (cooked), mushimono (steamed), nabemono (cooked to table), agemono (breaded and fried) and sushi (raw).
 Rice can accompany each of these foods.
 The dishes served are varied in Japanese cuisine and served at the same time.
 This is very different from the Brazilian style of dining before the Japanese immigrants' arrival.

-Japanese cuisine became popular in Brazil in the 1980s, particularly in the national capital of Brasilia, which was home to more than 300,000 people of Japanese descent.
+Japanese cuisine became popular in Brazil in the 1980s, particularly in the national capital of Brasília, which was home to more than 300,000 people of Japanese descent.

 However, it was only in the 1990s that Brazilian interest in Japanese cuisine spread throughout the country, mainly because of its reputation as healthy, balanced and tasty.

 Now Sushi, rice covered with slices of raw fish, is so well known that it can be found in Brazilian buffets, steakhouses, supermarkets, and retail shops.

 Data collected from ABRESI (Brazilian Association of Food, Hospitality and Tourism) in 2013 in São Paulo showed that there were 500–600 Japanese restaurants, producing 400,000 sushi meals per day.
 Thus, Ishige-san says that Brazil was one of the first foreign countries where Japanese cuisine became popular.